The History of Ohio, Kentucky and Indiana Haunts

 (This is the first newspaper promo ad for Disney’s Haunted Mansion.)

-In 1969, a unique dark ride known as The Haunted Mansion opened in Disneyland above the Riverfront at the edge of New Orleans Square.
-Nearly 3,000 people an hour experienced this attraction as they traveled in a two passenger carriage.
+On August 12th, 1969, a unique dark ride known as the Haunted Mansion opened in Disneyland above the Riverfront at the edge of New Orleans Square.
+Nearly 3,000 people an hour experienced this attraction as they traveled in a two passenger carriage known as a Doom Buggy.
 Passengers traveled through the seance room, the graveyard, a dusty attic, the clock hall, a crypt and more.
-There were a total of 999 spooks which included a group of hitchhiking ghosts.
+There were a total of 999 spooks which included a group of 3 hitchhiking ghosts.
+The prisoner is named Gus, the Skeleton is Ezra and the traveler is called Phineas.
+Many believe that the hitchhikers are named after cast members that worked at the park.

 Scenes and effects included coffins with flying corpses, a bloody hospital with realistic operations, crazy flashing lights and more.
 Customers had to enter a dark room full of fog before crossing a bridge.
 When they looked down, they could see the pits of hell.
 This was an intense haunt where people would faint on a nightly basis.
 Profits for the second year went towards building a community center in Deer Park, an 18 passenger mini bus for Longview State Hospital and for Reading’s Youth Recreation.
 In 1974 the Dolly Cohen Mansion was used for WSAI Haunted House.
 The interior was designed by Roy Hotchkins and his family and they were happy to help out.
 They didn’t charge a single penny for their work.